ImageMagick/Usage-Markdown/thumbnails/index.md

 It does after all do a huge amount of mathematical processing (using IM itself as a floating point calculator), to actually calculate and generate the appropriate overlay and masking images.

 To apply a pagecurl to a lot of images it is better to use the script once so as to generate the overlay and transparency mask image once only.
-So lets extract those two images for a smaller 64x64 pixel images (using a special '`-i "pagecurl"` option added to the script for this purpose).
+So let's extract those two images for a smaller 64x64 pixel images (using a special '`-i "pagecurl"` option added to the script for this purpose).

 ~~~
 convert -size 64x64 xc: miff:- | pagecurl -e 0.3 -i "pagecurl" - null: